 Now that we’re post Super Bowl, I can start looking ahead at Valentine’s day!
+And specifically these gooey nutella filled chocolate cakes!
 Everyone knows that molten lava cakes are like the quintessential v-day dessert, don’t even fight me on this.
 While I enjoy a molten cake, they really are a little bit of a pain in the ass—least of all getting them out of their baking containers.
 I sort of simplified the recipe a bit and instead of using frozen ganache in the center, I’m using chilled Nutella.
 Because, Nutella.
 These little cakes are like if molten cakes and brownies had a baby.
 They’re super fudgy with a gooey center and I just serve them right in the ramekin.
 No rigmarole insanity of trying to get a cake out of its baking shell while keeping it intact.

 And let me tell you, even if you’re single and celebrating love for yourself on this day: YOU STILL DESERVE CHOCOLATE CAKE.
 So whatever your plans may be, try and work these bad boys in because they are truly tops.
 Stay tuned for more awesome recipes!

 If you’ve ever had a molten cake at a restaurant and loved it, this recipe is 10 times better and so much easier!

 - 1 stick unsalted butter, diced

 - The first thing I do when I know I want to bake these cakes is chill my little jar of nutella in the fridge for about an hour so that it’s firm enough to scoop.